lsst/LDM-PMT/index.rst

     Provide daily technical management and leadership for the team, monitor and optimize team performance.

   * Work closely with the DM Project Manager on defining short and long-term plan and schedule for their teams.
-Direct the execution of their teams's plan, ensuring the team delivers on-time and within budget.
+Direct the execution of their team's plan, ensuring the team delivers on-time and within budget.

   * Report group's activities as required, including reporting to the Earned Value Management System (EVMS) used by LSST, and providing input for monthly status reports.